mister-ben/Brightcove-Player-Logo/README.md

 ###To use compiled swf

-* Upload swf to your server
+* Upload the swf from the _bin-debug_ folder to your server
+* Either add as a player plugin:
-* In the [player settings in Video Cloud](http://videocloud.brightcove.com/publishing) add the URL to the swf as a plugin; or add it to a BEML template `<SWFLoader src=""http://example.com/PlayerLogo.swf" />`
+    *  In the [player settings in Video Cloud](http://videocloud.brightcove.com/publishing) add the URL to the swf as a plugin
+* Or add it to a BEML template:
+    * Add `<SWFLoader src=""http://example.com/PlayerLogo.swf" />` to the template
 * In your publishing code, add a _customLogoUrl_ param with the URL to the image as its value, e.g. `<param name="customLogoUrl" value="http://example.com/myLogo.png" />`.

 * The server(s) hosting the swf and the images needs to have a [Flash crossdomain security policy file](http://support.brightcove.com/en/video-cloud/docs/cross-domain-security-flash) at the root.